Diamonds & Rust (song): Popular covers

 Judas Priest recorded a cover of "Diamonds & Rust", with some of the verses omitted, on their album Sin After Sin.
-It was originally recorded a year earlier for Sad Wings of Destiny, but not included on that album.
+It was originally recorded a year earlier for Sad Wings of Destiny, but it was eventually not included on that album.
 This early recording appears on the compilations The Best of Judas Priest and Hero, Hero, and some remasters of their first album Rocka Rolla.
 A live version of the song appears on the album Unleashed in the East.
 The concert DVD Rising in the East includes an acoustic performance that is closer to Baez's original version.
 The song remains a staple of Judas Priest live concert performances.

 Baez commented on the Judas Priest version:

-Cover versions also have been recorded by Justin Vivian Bond, Blackmore's Night, S.O.D., Great White, Taylor Mitchell, Sarah Chen and Thunderstone.
+Cover versions also have been recorded by Justin Vivian Bond, Blackmore's Night, S.O.D., Great White, Taylor Mitchell, Sarah Chen, Thunderstone, and First Aid Kit.

 The song has been sampled in two popular hip-hop songs, "Happiness" by Busdriver and "Upgrade Call" by Andre Nickatina.
 The versions used in both songs are pitch-warped to sound squeaky.

 In live performance

 Baez has performed the song no fewer than 234 times in concert.
-Even after the conclusion of her "Farewell Tour", Baez performed the song as a duet with Lana Del Rey when she showed up as a surprise guest at a Del Rey concert in Berkeley, California on October 6, 2019.
+After the conclusion of her "Farewell Tour", Baez performed the song as a duet with Lana Del Rey when she showed up as a surprise guest at a Del Rey concert in Berkeley, California on October 6, 2019, during her LA to the Moon Tour.